mwbowers/mwbowers.github.io/reference/datagate-client/adg-object-types-enumeration.md

 ## Remarks

 **AdgObjectTypes** denote values which classify a database object.
-DCS sets the value of the **IAdgObject.AdgObjectType** property to one of these values.
-Currently, DCS supports libraries, files, and members only.
+DG sets the value of the **IAdgObject.AdgObjectType** property to one of these values.
+Currently, DG supports libraries, files, and members only.
 ## Members